Supported Hardware Configurations Standard

 Each department is responsible for tracking, budgeting, purchasing, and replacing a supportable fleet of endpoint hardware.
 It is recommended that fiscal officers and/or Deans work with their Technology Administrators Group members (TAGs) and/or Technology Coordinators (TCs) to adequately budget for this lifecycle.

-Managed endpoints on the PSU Hardware Standards Committee's list of approved models are eligible to receive security and usability updates for both firmware and operating systems, as long as they are supported by the manufacturer, typically for 3 to 7 years after they are no longer sold.
+Managed endpoints on the PSU Hardware Standards Committee's list of approved models are eligible to receive security and usability updates for both firmware and operating systems, as long as they are supported by the manufacturer, typically for 3 to 7 years.
 Once this period ends, the device is considered to have reached its end of life, is no longer eligible to be managed by OIT, and should be taken out of service.

 Supported Multifunction Printer and Copier Standards and Options